BojarLab/glycowork/CONTRIBUTING.md

 ## PR submission guidelines

-* Before submitting a PR, run this command locally, that will run all tests and return any errors that may have occurred:
+* Before submitting a PR, run these commands locally, that will run all tests and return any errors that may have occurred:

 ```
 nbdev_prepare
+cd tests
+pytest
 ```

 * Keep each PR focused.
 While it's more convenient, do not combine several unrelated fixes together.
 Create as many branches as needing to keep each PR focused.